jaxdid/CV/README.md

 ## Skills

 #### Mobile and Web Development
-* Through an intensive, sixteen-week bootcamp at [Makers Academy](http://www.makersacademy.com), I've built a strong foundation in agile software development, with a focus on testing, object-oriented programming and code cleanliness.
+* Through an intensive, twelve-week bootcamp at [Makers Academy](http://www.makersacademy.com), I've built a strong foundation in agile software development, with a focus on testing, object-oriented programming and code cleanliness.
-* I have experience with SOLID OOP in both Ruby and JavaScript ([5 kyu](http://www.codewars.com/users/jaxDid)) across a range of application interfaces, from minimalist CLIs to dynamic frontends and RESTful APIs.
+* I have experience with SOLID OOP in both Ruby and JavaScript across a range of application interfaces, from minimalist CLIs to dynamic frontends and RESTful APIs.
 * An enthusiastic autodidact, I can pick up unfamiliar languages and frameworks quickly and confidently.
-  * With no prior mobile development experience, I learned Swift and the Xcode IDE sufficiently well to prototype a native iOS application in three days.
+  * With no prior mobile development experience, I learned Swift and the Xcode IDE well enough to prototype a native iOS application in three days.
-  * I learned Java and the IntelliJ IDEA, together with JUnit, Mockito and Powermock testing frameworks, to pass a tech test in four days.
+  * I learned Java and IntelliJ IDEA, along with the JUnit, Mockito and Powermock testing frameworks, to deliver a test-driven tech test submission in four days.

 ##### Examples
 | Project | Team Size | Description | Technologies |